 If you’re new to chickens, you’ll quickly learn about "chicken math"—the mysterious phenomenon where your flock seems to multiply.
 It’s easy to start with three hens and find yourself wanting six a year later.
 That's why it's smart to think ahead.
 As the team at Mile Four suggests, it's often more cost-effective to build one larger coop than to add a second one later.
 When you design your coop, consider how many chickens you might want in the future.
 Buying a coop that can comfortably accommodate a few more birds than you currently have gives you room to grow without the expense and hassle of starting over.

-Adapt Your Coop for Every Season
+How to Prep Your Coop for Every Season

 Your coop needs to be a safe haven for your flock year-round, protecting them from scorching summer heat and frigid winter winds.
 A durable, weather-resistant coop is built to handle these seasonal shifts.
 This means having adequate ventilation for hot days, being free of drafts in the winter, and having a sturdy roof that won't leak during a downpour.
 Investing in a coop with solid construction ensures it can adapt to seasonal changes and keep your chickens comfortable and safe no matter what the weather brings.
 This all-season reliability is a hallmark of a coop that’s truly built to last.